Walbrook median real estate price is $222,818, which is less expensive than 90.0% of Maryland neighborhoods and 75.7% of all U.S. neighborhoods.

 In the Walbrook neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Italian (0.6%).

-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
 The greatest number of commuters in Walbrook neighborhood spend between 30 and 45 minutes commuting one-way to work (35.2% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
 However, there is also a significant group of residents (11.0%) who commute over an hour in each direction.

 Here most residents (45.8%) ride the bus to get to work.
 In addition, quite a number also drive alone in a private automobile to get to work (38.3%) and 9.2% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 The bus provides a valuable service in the Walbrook neighborhood of Baltimore by getting a lot of residents to and from work daily, reducing the costs of commuting and reducing some congestion on the roads as well.